 Nilesat is the Egyptian Satellite Company, a joint stock company headquartered under the Free Zone Law in 6th of October City.
-Nilesat is operating the Nilesat communications satellites and transponder lease, NileSat-104 (Eutelsat 7 West A), NileSat-104B (Eutelsat 8 West B) and NileSat-201.
-The company is currently planning a fourth satellite, NileSat-301.
+The company is operating the Nilesat communications satellites and transponder lease, NileSat-104 (Eutelsat 7 West A), NileSat-104B (Eutelsat 8 West B), NileSat-201 and the a fourth satellite, NileSat-301, launched in June 2022.

 The company is 40% owned by the Egyptian Radio & Television Union, 10% by the Arab Organization for Industrialization, 10% by the Egyptian Company for Investment Projects and 9% share owned by the general public, Egyptian financial institutions and other investors.

-The company has two ground stations, a primary one in 6th of October City and a secondary ground station in Alexandria.
+Nilesat has two ground stations, a primary one in 6th of October City and a secondary ground station in Alexandria.
 The two ground stations were built by EADS Astrium (Boeing Defense & Space).
-Nilesat operates three geosynchronous communications satellites all of which are located at 7° West.
+The company operates three geosynchronous communications satellites all of which are located at 7° West.

 In November 2013, Nilesat broadcasted around 700 TV channels, and over 100 digital radio channels uplinked either from Cairo, Dubai, Amman, Doha, Riyadh and Beirut and covering North Africa, the Middle East and the Gulf Region.
 Nearly 76% of the TV channels are free to air, the remaining channels are encrypted.